ChristinaJackson/ChristinaJackson/README.md

 ### I'm Christina

 I'm a Chiropractor gone software developer.
 I found software development while working to improve the website for my chiropractic practice.
-I fell in love with development and haven't looked back since.
+I fell in love with development and haven't looked back.
 I love creating solutions to problems, taking deep dives into the how/why things work, and continuously improving my skills.
 In my spare time you can find me drinking coffee, exploring Oregon, or learning something new.

 ### Skills
 JavaScript developer with a strong focus on design, web accessibility and JAM Stack applications utilizing serverless technologies such as AWS and Google Cloud.
 I also have experience with React, Node.js and Python.